-This course focuses on studying choices companies make and their resultant ability to compete successfully over time.
+This course is the second part of the Strategy in Organization curriculum, going deeper into the fundamentals of corporate and business strategy.
 The syllabus is built around real-world cases across industries and geographies.
-The discussion questions and assignments require you to think holistically about external and internal environments, to leverage frameworks and concepts learned in previous terms, and to apply your own personal experiences.
+The readings include cases, as well as seminal articles in the field of strategy.
+Class discussion questions and assignments require you to think holistically about external and internal environments, to leverage frameworks and concepts learned in previous terms, and to apply your own personal experiences.
 This course is heavy on class discussion, and will provide ample opportunity to learn from the instructor, guest speakers and your classmates.
-As such, where possible, all classes will be held in person.
+This course is taught over only 3 days.
+Due to its intensive nature, it is imperative that students attend and participate in person, and have read and prepared the cases in advance of planned course days.